Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

-The observed events were classified as \emph{buckling} or \emph{non-buckling} manually by visual inspection (Fig.~\ref{fig:buckling}~A).
-The length $L$ as well as the free gliding velocity $v_0$ prior to hitting the obstacle were determined by automated image processing (see \emph{Data analysis)}.
-Buckling frequencies (Fig.~\ref{fig:buckling}~B~\&~C, bars) were evaluated by binning the observations into fixed intervals of the contour length $L$.
-Frequently, individual filaments were observed multiple times, finding that the previous buckling behavior is not readily repeated.
-These multiple observations of a single individual were weighted with the inverse of the number of observations of that individual, to obtain an unbiased representation of the population.
+The observed events were classified as \emph{buckling} or \emph{non-buckling} manually by visual inspection (Fig.~\ref{fig:buckling}a and \textit{SI Appendix}, Fig.~\ref{fig:S-buckling-events}).
+We observed no systematic dependence of the buckling behavior on the shape and size of the trap, nor on the angle of incidence.
+The filament length $L$ as well as the free gliding velocity $v_0$ prior to hitting the obstacle were determined by automated image processing (Methods).
+Buckling frequencies (Fig.~\ref{fig:buckling}b,c, bars) were evaluated by binning the observations into fixed intervals of the contour length $L$.
+Frequently, individual filaments were observed $N$ times, and previous buckling behavior is not readily repeated.
+Multiple observations of an individual filament were weighted with $1/N$ to obtain an unbiased representation of the population.

 The weighted events were analyzed by a logistic regression of the buckling probability